kenadet/spring-boot-microservices-demo/README.md

 Gateway Microservice (TODO)
 Authentication Server (TODO)

-To run, ensure kubernetes and docker are installed and running.
+To run, ensure kubernetes, docker, and tilt are installed and running.

 On cli, from project root directory, do `tilt up` to run the microservices.